infor-design/enterprise-wc/src/components/ids-upload/README.md

 - <kbd>Enter</kbd>, <kbd>Space</kbd> Open the file upload dialog box.
 - <kbd>Backspace</kbd> Clear the selected value.

-## Converting from Previous Versions
+## Converting from Previous Versions (Breaking Changes)

-### Converting from 4.x

-The IDS Upload component is now a WebComponent.
-Instead of using classes to define, it is done directly:
+**4.x to 5.x**

+- Markup has changed to a custom element `<ids-upload></ids-upload>`
+- If using events, events are now plain JS events.
+- Can now be imported as a single JS file and used with encapsulated styles
+- Shows percent progress on file

 ```html
 <!-- 4.x fileupload example -->